LEGO999/Human-Activity-Recognition-HAPT/README.md

 Human Activity Recognition (HAR) based on sensory data is an active research field of classifying data recorded by sensors into known well-defined movements.
 A challenging problem is dealing with the large number of time-series data and finding a clear way to match data to corresponding movements.
 We propose a generic framework to predict sequences of human activities from sequences of inertial sensor data.

 Please check further details in ```HAPT_paper.pdf```.
+**Code is hidden.
+Preventing some new student from simply copying and pasting. **

 ## Dataset
 Human Activities and Postural Transitions Dataset (HAPT)